William Hazell: Professional life

 After graduation Hazell spent his only time away from the college when he worked for the Singer Manufacturing Company from 1930 to 1933.

 As a faculty member he was active on the New Jersey Committee on Articulation Between the Colleges and Secondary Schools.
-In 1950 he was named Dean of Admissions and then in 1959 he was name Vice President.
-He was a member of the Committee to Develop Community Colleges and Technical Institutes which led to the establishment of two-year county colleges in 1962.
+In 1950 he was named Dean of Admissions and then in 1959 he was named vice president.
+He was a member of the committee to Develop Community Colleges and Technical Institutes which led to the establishment of two-year county colleges in 1962.
 Also, he was a member of the Goals Committee which drafted the first master plan for higher education in the state.

 As Dean and Vice President, Hazell oversaw most of the college's operations and planning.
 He conceived the idea of the Greater Newark Science Fair which began in 1963 and planned the student extracurricular program.
 In 1954 he started N.C.E.'s young instructors' training program.
 He was also a member of the Middle States Association of Colleges and Secondary Schools and Omicron Delta Kappa.